Jamal-SaadEddin/LetsGraduate_BE/README.md

 "reciverId": 11925066,
 "senderId" : 11925044,
 "type" : "request",
-"content" : "is requesting to join your group"
+"content" : "is requesting to join your group", "senderType" : "student"
 }
 ```